neloefm1/SenseFOG-Documentation/README.md

 ### Experimental location
 Recordings took place on the premises of the University Hospital Medical Center Tübingen, Department of Neurology.
 The walking took place in a 15 x 2.5 m hallway.
 Two chairs narrowing the corridor were positioned (1 m width) to help provoke FoG events under laboratory conditions.

-## Technical Prerequisites to access the data
-For analysis, Matlab version 2022a was used.
-The following toolboxes were also acquired and will be needed to run the preprocessing and analysis scripts:
-- [ ] Fieldtrip (version 1.0.1.0)
-- [ ] Matlab Wavelet Toolbox (version 6.1)
-- [ ] Matlab Signal Processing Toolbox (version 9.0)

 ### Ethics